Reinforcement Learning techniques for the flavor problem in particle physics: Reinforcement Learning

 \section{Reinforcement Learning}

 Reinforcement Learning \cite{Sutton} is a subfield of Machine Learning that focuses on how an \emph{agent} learns to make optimal decisions by interacting with an \emph{environment} to maximize a cumulative \emph{reward} over time.
-Unlike supervised learning, where a model is trained on a dataset of labeled input-output pairs, or unsupervised learning, which seeks patterns in unlabeled data, RL operates in a trial-and-error framework.
+Unlike supervised learning, where a model is trained on a dataset of labeled input-output pairs, or unsupervised learning, which seeks patterns in unlabeled data, RL operates in a trial-and-error framework, like a human strategist attempting to master a complex task.
 The agent learns by taking actions, observing their consequences, and receiving feedback in the form of rewards or penalties.
 This feedback loop allows the agent to gradually refine its decision-making strategy without being explicitly told what the ``correct'' action is.

-RL draws inspiration from \emph{behavioral psychology}, particularly the concept of operant conditioning, where behaviors are shaped by rewards and punishments.
+This continuous refinement process, based on performance feedback rather than explicit instruction, mirrors how humans develop expertise in complex domains.
 This paradigm is well-suited for problems where the optimal course of action is not immediately clear, and the agent must explore its environment to discover effective strategies.
 RL is often formalized using \emph{Markov Decision Processes (MDPs)}, which provide a mathematical framework to model sequential decision-making under uncertainty.
 In RL, the agent observes the current \emph{state} of the environment, selects an \emph{action}, and receives a \emph{reward} along with the next state, iteratively learning a \emph{policy}---a strategy that maps states to actions---to maximize the expected sum of future rewards.